clearbold/craft-color-palette/README.md

 ## Roadmap

+* [ ] Retain deleted collections & themes so they remain available to fields where they're selected
 * [ ] Import/export functionality
 * [ ] Display contrast scores for adjacent colors, for accessibility
 * [ ] Better color picker, incorporating alpha